thoughtbot/administrate/docs/adding_controllers_without_related_model.md

-# Adding Controllers Without Related Model
+# Adding Controllers without a related Model

 Sometimes you may want to add a custom controller that has no resource related to it (for example for a statistics page).